 Dams, irrigation systems, wastewater treatment plants, large well fields

-The Tunisian government has made significant efforts since independence in 1956 to mobilize water resources by building large and small dams, reservoirs, transfer pipelines, river defence works, drinking water treatment stations, wastewater treatment stations and water desalination stations, agricultural drainage systems and so on the Ministry of Agriculture, Water Resources and Fisheries, to the extent that water infrastructure covers almost the whole country.
+The Tunisian government (Ministry of Agriculture, Water Resources and Fisheries) has made significant efforts since its independence in 1956 to mobilize water resources by building large and small dams, reservoirs, transfer pipelines, river defence works, drinking water treatment stations, wastewater treatment stations and water desalination stations, agricultural drainage systems and so on, to the extent that water infrastructure covers almost the whole country.

 In 2017, there were 37 dams (total capacity 2.5 km3), 230 hill dams and 950 hill lakes, and 138,000 water wells in operation.
 Most dams are constructed in the northern basin.
 In 2015, the mobilized water amounted to 4.4 km3 or 92% of the potential resources, made up of 81% of surface water resources and 93% of groundwater resources.

 Modern irrigation was introduced after 1958 with the creation of water storage infrastructure and a canalisation network for the irrigated perimeter of the Lower Medjerda valley (30,000 ha).
 Before the 1960s, the irrigated area amounted to 60,000 ha.
 By 2012, this had increased to 420,000 ha, representing 8% of the total cultivated area.
 This expansion was due to technological progress in pumping equipment, distribution pipelines and more economical irrigation techniques.